GAGGIUINO/gaggiuino.github.io/docs/learning/faq.md

 * **Q: Why Arduino and STM32 and not some other processor like ESP32?**

   **A:** STM32 and Arduino were selected because of platform familiarity and safety concerns.
 Different microcontrollers have different purposes and strengths.
-Espresso machines are potential pressure bombs, electrocusion hazzards, and (unlikely) sopurces of causing a fire or leaking water.
+Espresso machines are potential pressure bombs, electrocution hazards, and (unlikely) sources of causing a fire or leaking water.
 Based on how the STM32 vs ESP32 are designed there are faster floating-point calculations, better safety controls, and fewer unnecessary performance variables.

 * **Q: How do I contribute to the Gaggiuino code?**